Get familiar with our standards and guidelines which include general guidelines, text standards and what not to do.

 SDSU Style Guide

-Following a website style guide ensures brand identity, professionalism and uniformity across campus websites.
-It’s the document that establishes writing rules, voice, visual elements, typographical treatment, and interaction decisions.
+was created to ensure brand identity and uniformity across campus websites.
+It’s the document that establishes writing rules and other elements.
 Go to SDSU Brand Central for style guide information.